IHE/ITI.PCF/input/pagecontent/volume-1.md

 ## 1:53.4 PCF Overview

 The PCF Profile enables authorized access to data according to terms agreed by the Patient and the Organization protecting the data.
 These terms represent Privacy controls on the use of the data.
 The Privacy controls augment an overarching policy upon which these Privacy controls build.
-The writing of overarching policies, and the act of informing the patient and capturing their agreement is a predicate to the use-cases of the PCF.
+The writing of overarching policies, and the act of informing the patient and capturing their agreement is a predicate to the use cases of the PCF.

 ### 1:53.4.1 Concepts